samuelcg20/tp/docs/UserGuide.md

    Some example commands you can try:

-- `help` : Shows the help window that explains the command usage.
+- `help` : Shows the help window that provides a link to the User Guide, as well as an optional guided tour of the CLI interface.
 - `list member` : Lists all members.
 - `list event` : Lists all events.
 - `add member n/John Doe p/98765432 e/johndoe@u.nus.edu y/1 r/President` : Adds a member named John Doe.